luziferius/MTGProxyPrinter/README.md

 - Supports double-faced cards and split cards
   - Both front and back are searchable by all names printed on the card
   - Automatic handling of opposing card faces: MTGProxyPrinter automatically adds the same number of copies of the other face.
 (This feature can be disabled)
+  - Optional generation of check cards for double-faced cards.
+Those combine both sides on a single side
 - Hide cards using various card and printing filters.
 Hidden cards are treated as though they do not exist.
   - Bans in various formats supported by Scryfall
   - Border color (white-bordered, gold-bordered)